 Social media has snowballed in importance over the last decade.
-But just how much do people love their Facebook, Instagram, YouTube, and other such accounts?
+However, just how much do people love their Facebook, Instagram, YouTube, and other such accounts?
 We’ve looked at the numbers and come up with some key social media statistics and facts.
 The figures are truly mind-boggling.
-There may still be hold-outs, who shun the new type of media, but there are undoubtedly many people who have embraced social media and use it daily.
+While some might still shun this new type of media, there are undoubtedly many people who have embraced social media and use it daily.

 While we have tried to gather the most up-to-date statistics and facts for this article, the nature of social media means that they will always be changing.
 That is one of the reasons we’ve developed our tool that demonstrates the changes to the top Instagram accounts over the last five years.